Denis-Tojaga/XO-Championship---Project/README.md

 if you picked to have quarter finals, 4 for semi finals, and in the end two best players play.After that when you hit start game, it opens the new form which is actually holding a game board and result section.In that board you have button next round which restarts the board and lets you play again until you reach 2 victories, which lead you in the next part of championship.
-When the game ends it will open up the last form which says Congratulations to the winner.
+When the game ends it will open up the tournament result so you can see current winner,when the last two players play it will open the last form which says Congratulations to the winner.

 -=-=-=-=-=-=-=